piergit/learning-git/README.md

 # learning-git
 I'm learning git

-## Subheader
+## making some mistakes...

-I hope I git it...did you git it?
+...but I hope to git it...

+did you git it?